Chevy LS series engines: LS1, LS2, LS6, LS7, LSX

 Late model Chevy small block engines for large displacement, low weight and high performance.The theme here is big displacement in a small-block made of aluminum, re-engineered with modern technology and race driven design.
 These are the ultimate high performance engine swaps for the older generations of Camaros.
 They reduce weight and add horsepower.
 See CamaroTech photos of a BMR Fabrication/Hawk front cross member which has mounts for these engines.

 LSX swap kits for the first, second and third generation Camaros are available from Spohn or BRP.
 The kit includes engine mounts (to permit this swap with the stock cross member) and a rear transmission cross member and mount.
 A compatible oil pan (Cadillac CTS-V) is also available if required.
+Note that if you use the stock crossmember with LS engine mounts you may have to notch the front of the crossmember to allow room for the rear of the A/C compressor.
+If using an LS compressor with the third gen condenser and dryer you will need the Hawks A/C line conversion kit.
+Hawks also has a wire harness, electrical connectors, transmission crosmember and headers for this swap.
 See below for more information on LS series engine swaps.

 Thanks to Turnkey Engine Supply for letting us tour their facility and take photos.
 Turnkey specializes in the assembly of LS series engines using new GM and aftermarket components.